The Last Days of Chez Nous

 The Last Days of Chez Nous is a 1992 Australian drama film directed by Gillian Armstrong and written by Helen Garner.
-Made in a style that emphasizes naturalism over melodrama, the film centres on what happens after Vicki arrives at the house of her older sister Beth, whose French husband falls for her.
 The film stars Bruno Ganz as the Frenchman JP, New Zealand actor Kerry Fox as the impulsive younger sister, and Lisa Harrow as her older sibling.
 The cast also includes Miranda Otto and Bill Hunter.

 Plot

+Made in a style that emphasises naturalism over melodrama, the film centres on what happens after Vicki (Kerry Fox) arrives at the house of her older sister Beth (Lisa Harrow), whose French husband (Bruno Ganz) falls for her.